Fun Things To Do with Preschoolers in NYC: 5 Itineraries for Little Kid Fun

 Head west to Rockefeller Park, where you can picnic on the grass or at one of the pergola-covered tables inside the spectacular Nelson A. Rockefeller Playground, one of our favorites in all of NYC and the next destination on your list.
 While there are towering big-kid jungle gyms, preschoolers have plenty of smaller climbing structures and sand to occupy them, and will surely delight in playing in the water with a pair of friendly pachyderm statues.

 Once you've had your fill at the playground, head due north to The Parkhouse.
 The staff keeps the area filled with kid-friendly activities.
 On our recent visit, my preschooler made and painted a cardboard cat from up-cycled, pre-cut pieces.
-As an added bonus, be sure to stop by Teardrop Park for a quick trip down the spectacular, fast slide before you leave the 'hood.
+As a bonus, be sure to stop by Teardrop Park for a quick trip down the spectacular, speedy slide before you leave the 'hood.

-Stop in the Sugar Hill Museum where kids under 8 are free!.
-Photo by the author
+Stop in the Sugar Hill Children's Museum of Art and Storytelling where kids under 8 are free!
+Photo by Janet Bloom

-Start your outing at the Sugar Hill Museum of Art & Storytelling, which showcases the neighborhood's rich artistic history and offers a pair of studios for kids to get their hands dirty.
-There are interactive storytimes every Thursday-Sunday (the only days this gem is open).
+Start your outing at the Sugar Hill Children's Museum of Art and Storytelling, which showcases the neighborhood's rich artistic history and offers a pair of studios for kids to get their hands dirty.
+There are interactive storytimes on weekends (the only days this gem is open).
 A collection of galleries showcases art old, new, and in-progress, but the space offers plenty of room to get your kid's wiggles out and is small enough to enjoy in a couple of hours, depending on how much art your little Picasso can create.
-A major bonus: Kids ages ages 8 and younger enter for free.
+A major perk: Kids ages 8 and younger enter for FREE.

-Follow your visit to the museum with a walk across the street to the recently remodeled Wright Brothers Playground, which has plenty of aviation-inspired jungle gyms to play on, toadstools to traverse, a small sprinkler area, and a well-maintained restroom on site.
+Follow your visit to the museum with a walk across the street to the Wright Brothers Playground, which has plenty of aviation-inspired jungle gyms to play on, toadstools to traverse, a small sprinkler area, and a well-maintained restroom on-site.

 Take bikes, a stroller, or the kids' scooters to wind your way through the paved path of the park toward the largest playground, sprayground, and sandbox at Pier 6 (Atlantic Avenue at the border of Cobble Hill and Brooklyn Heights).
 Along the way, you'll pass ice cream kiosks, grassy parklands where you can stop for a picnic and a roller skating rink in the summer, temporary art exhibits, and even sports fields, plus more playgrounds.

-You'll definitely need wheels with preschoolers in tow, though.
-It'll be a nice lengthy walk for grown-ups, but definitely doable, and you can stop and turn around whenever you've all had your fill.
-Perhaps make the slightly bouncy, recently revamped Squibb Bridge your early stopping point if you know you don't want to go the whole way.
-Take it up to the Brooklyn Promenade in Brooklyn Heights for one last view.
+It's a lengthy walk for grown-ups, but definitely doable, and you can stop and turn around whenever you've all had your fill.
+Perhaps make the slightly bouncy Squibb Bridge your early exit if you don't want to go the whole way.
+Take it up to the Promenade in Brooklyn Heights for one last view.

-If the day is drizzly, hot, or too cold, you could pop into the Brooklyn Children's Museum's Dumbo outpost or the small but FREE and interactive Environmental Education Center instead of the playground.
+If the day is drizzly, hot, or too cold, you could pop into the small but FREE, interactive Environmental Education Center instead of the playground.
 Grab lunch at one of the many nearby family-friendly eateries before returning to the train or car.